 Antimicrobial resistance is a significant and growing global health issue that must be addressed in a unified and strategic manner.
-The integration of point-of-care testing (PoCT) in RACF could help inform the GP or GP team regarding clinical decisions to use of antibiotics.
-(40)
+It is important to have effective RAC-wide systems for preventing, managing and controlling infections and antimicrobial resistance.
+Communicating these processes and policies with GPs and the broader RAC care team is important in preventing antimicrobial resistance.
+(38) The integration of point-of-care testing (PoCT) in RAC could help inform the GP or GP team regarding clinical decisions to use antibiotics in RAC.
+(39)